-You will want to have the airbags ready to inflate for your protection in a collision.
-While the airbag system is designed to be maintenance free, if any of the following occurs, have an authorized dealer service the system immediately.
+You will want to have the air bags ready to inflate for your protection in a collision.
+The Air Bag Warning Light monitors the internal circuits and interconnecting wiring associated with air bag system electrical components.
+While the air bag system is designed to be maintenance free.
+If any of the following occurs, have an authorized dealer service the air bag system immediately. • The Air Bag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON/RUN position.

-- The Airbag Warning Light does not come on during the six to eight seconds when the ignition switch is first turned on. - The Airbag Warning Light remains on after the six to eight second interval. - The Airbag Warning Light comes on intermittently or remains on while driving.
+• The Air Bag Warning Light remains on after the four to eight-second interval.

+• The Air Bag Warning Light comes on intermittently or remains on while driving.

 NOTE: If the speedometer, tachometer, or any engine related gauges are not working, the Occupant Restraint Controller (ORC) may also be disabled.
-The airbags may not be ready to inflate for your protection.
-Promptly check the fuse block for blown fuses.
-Refer to the label located on the inside of the fuse block cover for the proper airbag fuses.
+The air bags may not be ready to inflate for your protection.
+Promptly 2 check the fuse block for blown fuses.
+Refer to the label located on the inside of the fuse block cover for the proper air bag fuses.
 See your authorized dealer if the fuse is good.